sansjack/svoauth/README.md

 > [!WARNING]
 > This package is not meant for the use of authentication but rather for the use of authorization and retrieving access tokens.
 This should also ONLY be used on the server-side.

+## 🗺️ Roadmap / TODO

+My Plans for `svoauth`:

+- [ ] Improve error handling and response structure
+- [ ] Expand config options (custom headers, custom callbacks)
+- [ ] Add some tests
+- [ ] Create a proper documentation site with more in-depth examples and explanations

+Have ideas?
+Feel free to open an issue or PR!

 ### ⚙️ Configuration

 Define your OAuth clients in a central `oauth.ts` config file: